ARION

 “Wait – the flange!” she said in a rush.
 “It would still be in place and would vacuum away any spray he releases — after all, that’s what it does with the rest of our bodily wastes!”

 Robeson tried to snap his fingers, but his new padded digits were unable to make the desired sound.
 “Of course!
-The spray would be contained and it would also allow Mr. Fernando to retain some semblance of dignity than just spewing toxic fluids across the room by accident!”
+The spray would be contained and it would also allow Mr. Fernando to retain a semblance of dignity than just spewing toxic fluids across the room by accident!”

 Kazama nodded in agreement.
 “I don’t know why none of us thought of that at the beginning of this discussion.”
 He looked up at the wall screen.
 “You had another suggestion, Arion?”